 - A customer requests a free e-book and they are automatically signed up for the weekly newsletter as well

-For more details on email marketing expectations grab a copy of our Best Practices PDF
+For more details on email marketing expectations grab a copy of our Email Marketing Best Practices Handbook

 Contacts will often mark unexpected emails as spam.
 Set expectations for the recipient about your emails in regards to what, when, how often, and from whom.